 “This is a tremendous group of senior student-athletes.
-They have represented Lynchburg College both on and off the field in a manner that is outstanding,” said Steve Koudelka, head coach for men’s lacrosse and assistant athletic director.
+They have represented University of Lynchburg both on and off the field in a manner that is outstanding,” said Steve Koudelka, head coach for men’s lacrosse and assistant athletic director.
 “I am very proud to be their coach, and we are happy that the College is giving them and their families the opportunity to celebrate their academic achievements the day before they compete in the Final Four.”

 Baccalaureate also will include a speech by Sandhya Jha, founder and director of the Oakland Peace Center.